ypinhsuan/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. Tutor's Pet shows a list of students.
 3. User requests to delete a specific student in the list.
-4. Tutor's Pet removes the student from its associated class.
-5. Tutor's Pet deletes the student.
+4. Tutor's Pet deletes the student.

     Use case ends.